-- In the Time zone drop-down menu, choose the time zone in which to visualize the data.
+- In the Time zonetime zone drop-down, choose the time zone you would like to visualize your data in.

 - Optionally, uncheck Adjust for daylight saving changes.
 Unchecking this option will ignore any time adjustments for displaying data that was collected with Daylight savings.